 • Pheochromocytoma: Exogenous glucagon may cause the release of catecholamines, resulting in an increase in blood pressure.
 The use of glucagon is contraindicated in patients with this condition.

-• Starvation/fasting: Use caution with prolonged fasting and/or starvation; levels of glucose stores in liver may be decreased.
+• Starvation/fasting: Use caution with prolonged fasting and/or starvation; hepatic glycogen levels may be inadequate for glucagon to effectively increase blood glucose.

 Dosage form specific issues:

-• Lactose: May contain lactose; avoid administration in hereditary galactose intolerance, Lapp lactase deficiency, or glucose-galactose malabsorption.
+• Lactose: May contain lactose; avoid administration in hereditary galactose intolerance, congenital lactase deficiency, or glucose-galactose malabsorption.

 • Appropriate use: Insulin or sulfonylurea overdose: Patients with hypoglycemia should immediately be treated with dextrose.
 If IV access cannot be established or if dextrose is not available, glucagon may be considered as alternative acute treatment until dextrose can be administered.